Khenggg/SE1944_LLM_Unit_Test_Generation/paper/data_provenance_full.md

 **Last verified:** 2026-07-24

 This document provides a sentence-by-sentence trace of **every quantitative claim, decision, threshold, statistical result, and cost figure** in the paper, mapped back to the exact raw file and column that produced it.
 It also explains, in plain language, why each external paper in the reference list was chosen.
-Anyone — even someone reading this study for the first time — can pick any number from the paper, find it here, and go directly to the spreadsheet row that proves it.

 ---